moneysmartco/frontier_generators/README.md

 ## Important Caveat: Pairing with Rails Template

-This gem is specifically made to be paired with the [Frontier Template](https://github.com/thefrontiergroup/rails-template).
-Technology choices in these generators are completely dependent on what is in the latest version of Frontier Template.
+This gem is specifically made to be paired with the [Moneysmart App Builder](https://github.com/moneysmartco/ms_app_cutter) and [Engine builder](https://github.com/moneysmartco/ms-engine-cutter)

 If you want to use this gem in another rails project, you'd need to rewrite some of the output of the generators.

-When I use these generators in other rails projects I only enable the model and seeds generators.

 ## Installing

 Add the following to the development group in your Gemfile:

-`gem 'frontier_generators', github: "thefrontiergroup/frontier_generators"`
+`gem 'moneysmart_generators', git: "moneysmartco/moneysmart_generators"`

 ## Basic Usage